helm/charts/stable/spinnaker/README.md

       # This is the context from the list above that you would like
       # to deploy Spinnaker itself to.
       deploymentContext: my-context
+      # List of Docker registries to make available to Spinnaker
+      dockerRegistries:
+      - dockerhub
+      # - gcr
     ```

 ## Specifying Docker Registries and Valid Images (Repositories)